Brain abscess (cerebral hemispheres, cerebellum)

 Stupefaction, confusion, excessive sleepiness, apathy - usually accompanied by a clear stage of brain abscess.
 From other mental disorders occur changes in the character, intellect, pathological distraction, and forgetfulness.
 Patients reluctant and did not immediately respond to questions, showing an indifferent attitude to everything around him.
 Very rarely observed acute psychosis, systematized delusion, and other severe mental disorders.

 When abscesses of the frontal lobe of the brain is often described unmotivated euphoria and excessive talkativeness patients.

-Of the focal symptoms in abscess of the cerebellum should be noted spontaneous nystagmus, often directed towards the abscess.
+The focal symptoms of the cerebellum abscess should be noted spontaneous nystagmus, often directed towards the abscess.
 Such a direction of nystagmus is particularly of diagnostically valuable when you turn off the maze patient ear.
-By focal symptoms are also promahivanie with finger-pointing and nasal samples adiadohokinez become kinetic disorders in the form of deflection to one side or fall in the Romberg test, and walking (past impairments of the majority of patients due to severity of the condition can not be identified).
-Securities symptoms are disorders of muscle tone on the side of the brain abscess, and sometimes observed speech disorder in the form of dysarthria.
+By focal symptoms are also miss with finger-pointing and nasal samples adiadhokinesis become kinetic disorders in the form of deflection to one side or fall in the Romberg test and walking (past impairments of the majority of patients due to the severity of the condition can not be identified).
+Securities symptoms are disorders of muscle tone on the side of the brain abscess and sometimes observed speech disorder in the form of dysarthria.